-Honeywell's Remediation and Redevelopment Group (RRG) manages every project and is led by the Global Remediation Vice President.
+Honeywell's Remediation and Redevelopment Group (RRG) manages every project and is led by the Global Remediation Director, who reports to the Chief Sustainability Officer, a former Assistant Commissioner of New Jersey's Department of Environmental Protection.
 In addition, RRG consists of eight remediation managers, a design and construction group with three design and construction managers, a process and analytics solution group with eight analytics technical experts who ensure data governance, and a public engagement expert.
 Where needed, RRG can call on additional expertise from the extensive HSEPS group.

-For the past 20 years, RRG has established alliances with major consulting firms to facilitate site cleanup.
+For the past 17 years, RRG has established alliances with major consulting firms to facilitate site cleanup.
 Each Alliance Firm has Centers of Excellence led by highly skilled experts in their respective fields focusing on cutting-edge science, remedial technologies for various media, and emerging regulatory and technical issues.
 Honeywell's remediation, design and construction, and analytics managers utilize experts from the Alliance Firms to create dedicated cross-functional teams demonstrating technical excellence, continuous improvement, and scientific rigor toward site assessment, design and construction, post-treatment care, and closure.